2ombe/Rwanda-master/README.md

 - in case a user need permission we will need the following
 1. IOT: We will use IOT for every conference Hall to make sure every registered concered will have ann access point (for entry)
 2. envitation will be given, paid direct on platform

+# What are possiblr prediction using ML with population migration data
+1. opulation Growth:

+1. Predict the overall population growth based on the influx of visitors, new residents, and births.
+Housing Demand:

+2. Forecast the demand for housing based on the number of new residents and visitors turning into permanent residents.
+This can help in urban planning and real estate development.
+Employment Trends:

+3. Analyze the employment contracts registered in the system to predict job market trends and identify potential areas of skill demand.
+Education Needs:

+4. Predict the need for new educational institutions or expansions based on the increasing population, especially if there is a significant number of families with children.
+Infrastructure Requirements:

+5. Determine the need for new infrastructure such as roads, public transportation, and healthcare facilities based on population density and migration patterns.
+Crime Rates:

+6. Utilize data on registered suspects and crimes to predict potential crime hotspots and allocate resources accordingly for law enforcement.
+Cultural and Social Services:

+7. Predict the demand for cultural and social services based on the diversity of the population, helping in planning community events, language services, etc.
+Economic Growth:

+8. Analyze the data to make predictions about economic growth by assessing trends in employment, business registrations, and economic activities.
+Healthcare Needs:

+9. Predict healthcare requirements based on population growth and demographic data to ensure adequate healthcare facilities and services.
+Environmental Impact:

+10. Evaluate the environmental impact of population growth and migration to plan for sustainable development and conservation efforts.
+Tourism Trends:

+11. Predict tourism trends based on visitor data, helping in the development of tourist infrastructure and services.
+Transportation Demand:

+12. Analyze movement patterns to predict transportation demands, assisting in optimizing public transportation systems and road networks.
+Aging Population:

+14. Predict the aging population to plan for healthcare services and facilities catering to elderly citizens.
+Social Integration:

+15. Assess the integration of new residents and visitors into the community, aiding in social programs and services.
+Emergency Preparedness:

+16. Use data to predict potential emergency situations and plan for disaster response and recovery.

+## Deep learning
+We will use Ai in cameras to connect information in terms of followind up crimanals also finger print access point will be used i conference areas